TypeScript Classes

 Public, Private, or Protected

-: only the class or its derived classes may access that member.private
+public(default): anybody may access that member, anywhere.protected: only the class or its derived classes may access that member.private: only the class itself may access that member.

 - JavaScript’s

-syntax changes the name of the member. - TypeScript’s privacy keywords exist only in the type system; the member’s name is not changed.
+#syntax changes the name of the member. - TypeScript’s privacy keywords exist only in the type system; the member’s name is not changed.

 - The first two,

-, are publicly accessible. - The third,
+firstandsecond, are publicly accessible. - The third,

-, is protected and only accessible in the class or a derived class. - The fourth and fifth,
+third, is protected and only accessible in the class or a derived class. - The fourth and fifth,

-, are set to private withprivate
+fourthandfifth, are set to private withprivateand#, respectively.

 class Base {// These two are functionally equivalentfirst = '';public second = '';protected third = '';private fourth = '';#fifth = '';}